I’ve never served in the military. So this one invites a slagging off for that alone, but I still can’t help but feel it’s worth thinking about.

 “We use words like honor; code; loyalty.
 We use these words as the backbone of a life spent defending something.
 You use them as a punchline.
 I have neither the time nor the inclination to explain myself to a man who rises and sleeps under the blanket of the very freedom that I provide, and then questions the manner in which I provide it.
 I would rather you just said ‘thank you’ and went on your way.”— Colonel Jessup (Jack Nicholson); ‘A Few Good Men’ (1992)

-(By the way, at the risk of spoilers for a twenty-seven-year-old film holy shit how can it possibly be that long, Jessop was indisputably the bad guy in A Few Good Men – the reason he was such a damn fine bad guy, why he was so utterly compelling as a ‘villain’, was because you can see his reasoning.
-His thinking makes sense, he’s probably perfectly right up to a certain point, and you can see why he thinks he’s right.
+(By the way, at the risk of spoilers for a twenty-seven-year-old film holy shit how can it possibly be that long, Jessop was indisputably the bad guy in A Few Good Men – but the reason he was such a damn fine bad guy, why he was so utterly compelling as a ‘villain’, was because you can see his reasoning.
+His thinking makes sense.
+He’s probably perfectly right up to a certain point, and you can see why he thinks he’s right even then.
 He just took it a step too far.
 The best bad guys are the ones you can imagine yourself being if things had been just a little different for you.)

 It’s always been the way of war that the enemy are given contemptuous names and treated with contempt.
 ‘Fritz’.
 ‘The Hun’.
 ‘The Bosch’.
 ‘Jerries’.
 ‘Gooks’.
 ‘Argies’.
 There are countless examples, and no doubt this was the same in the ancient world.
 I’ve no doubt the armies of the past had similarly dismissive terms for the people they were facing in war.
 And the case for this makes sense – again, to a point.
 It’s easier to kill someone if you dehumanise them first.
 (I said it made sense, as in it was internally logical, not that I agreed with it – but we’ll come to this in a minute.)
 If it’s your job to kill someone, then it helps you do that if you make them the subject of your contempt and the butt of your jokes.
 That way they don’t seem human any more.
 They’re not like you.
 They don’t have names, and families and hobbies and hopes for peacetime and the desire to live.
 They’re just ‘the bad guys’.
 Easy kills.